glondu/belenios/doc/instructions-en.md

 - to obtain the voter list, as a list of valid email addresses, one address by voter.
 In case of a weighted vote, voters may be assigned a different weight.
-This list must be validated by the electoral committee.
+This list must be validated by the electoral committee;
 - to check and check again these email addresses before starting the election (and even before the sending of the credentials in automatic mode).
-Once the setup of the election is finished, it is not possible to modify them and there is no alert in case a message could not be sent.
+Once the setup of the election is finished, it is not possible to modify them and there is no alert in case a message could not be sent;
-- to verify that all the participants use the same `url` for the election.
+- to verify that all the participants use the same `url` for the election;
-- If the administrator did not commission someone as a credential authority, she must download the list of private credentials (`Download private credentials`) in order to be able to send again the credential to a voter who has lost it.
+- if the administrator did not commission someone as a credential authority, she must download the list of private credentials (`Download private credentials`) in order to be able to send again the credential to a voter who has lost it.
 For better security, though, it is preferred to